benmvp/slides/2020/reactsummit/typescript.md

 </div>

 NOTES:
-- I included links to lots of resources throughout the slides
-  * But I've got some additional ones here for you
+- I've got some resources here for you
 - The most useful will likely be the first one
   * The **React TypeScript Cheatsheet**
   * Provides a lot of recipes for common situations